anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 John is read in all three years, mostly during the seasons (especially Easter), but with some appearances in Ordinary Time in Year B (such as a summer series on John 6).

 The Gospel readings on Sundays during Ordinary Time work semicontinuously through the central portions of Matthew, Mark and Luke.
-More precisely, this actually begins just before Ordinary Time, in Epiphany 3, with the start of Jesus' public ministry (or at least, it does in the RCL: see notes on Epiphany 3), continuing into February until 3 before Lent, and then the series resumes after Trinity, continuing until the Sunday before Advent.
+More precisely, this actually begins just before Ordinary Time, in Epiphany 3, with the start of Jesus' public ministry (or at least, it does in the _RCL_: see notes on Epiphany 3), continuing into February until 3 before Lent, and then the series resumes after Trinity, continuing until the Sunday before Advent.
 (The one exception is Year B, 3 before Advent, Mark 1.14-20.)
 Material from Matthew 1.1 &ndash; 4.11, Mark 1.1-13 and Luke 1.1 &ndash; 4.13 is included in Advent, Christmas, Epiphany 1 and Lent (along with extracts from other chapters), and the resurrection accounts are included during Easter.
 Note that the Passion narratives (Matthew 26-27, Mark 14-15 and Luke 22-23), with one or two small exceptions, are included _only_ on Palm Sunday, within the Liturgy of the Passion.
 See the [Appendix](#appendixgospels) for details.

 Acts is read at the Baptism of Christ, between Easter Day and Pentecost (vaguely sequentially), and on some Festivals.